nunezkendall/personal-git/answers.md

 sudo sh -c "sed 's/\^.\* tags:.\*/ tags: \$tags/' /etc/dd-agent/datadog.conf.example \> /etc/dd-agent/datadog.conf"
 ```
--   This excerpt will take do the following
+-   This excerpt will do the following

     -   Allow you to predefine the desired tags